WRAS's 24 Hour Rescue Line: 07815-078234

 How do I find out about a Casualty you collected?

-Please call the Casualty Centre on 01825-873003 between 11am and 4pm Tuesday to Saturday, leaving it at least 4 days before calling.
-Please be aware that we are not always able to check straight away as we may be busy helping casualties.
+Please call the Casualty Centre on 01825-873003 and leave a message.
+Please be aware that we are not always able to check straight away as we may be busy helping casualties, and could during busy times take a week or more depending on the availability of volunteers.
 Please be aware we are not a big charity and don’t have a call centre, so have to answer calls between dealing with casualties.
 Please quote the reference number on the leaflet you were given.

 Can I do a Work Placement at WRAS?